 Implementation of Program

 Artist selections are held for each public art project in accordance with city procurement policies.
 A community selection committee is appointed by Arts and Culture Department Staff to review artist qualifications and proposals.
 Their recommendations are then forwarded to the Arts Commission for recommendation to the Governing Body for approval.
-Upon approval, the artist enters in to a professional services contract with the city for design, fabrication, and installation of the selected work of art.
+Upon approval, the artist enters into a professional services contract with the city to design, fabricate, and install the selected artwork.